 The Harvard Law School Recording Artists Project (“RAP”) is a student practice organization serving the music community by offering pro bono legal services to local and national musicians.
-RAP enables Harvard Law students to perform sophisticated, hands-on legal work for clients under the supervision of a licensed attorney.
-Since its founding in 1998, RAP alumni have gone on to work for and represent artists, indie and major record labels, the Copyright Office, and media companies, and taken their passion for music and entertainment law far and wide across the legal profession.
+Through RAP, Harvard Law students perform sophisticated, hands-on legal work for clients under the supervision of a licensed attorney.
+Since its founding in 1998, RAP alumni have gone on to work for and represent artists, indie and major record labels, the Copyright Office, and media companies, and have taken their passion for music and entertainment law far and wide across the legal profession.

 RAP is excited to partner again with Mondo.NYC in 2024 to answer your most pressing legal questions.
 We will be available to help address issues important to up-and-coming artists, such as copyright protection, mechanical licensing, contracts, band agreements, split sheets, and more.